ovh/docs/pages/cloud/dedicated/rtm-uninstall/guide.en-gb.md

 ---
-title: Uninstalling the RTM v2 monitoring service
+title: Uninstalling the RTM v2 monitoring system
-excerpt: Find out how to uninstall the RTM monitoring service on your service
+excerpt: Find out how to uninstall the RTM monitoring system on your service(s)
-updated: 2023-06-08
+updated: 2023-06-14
 ---

 ## Objective

-The OVH RTM v2 monitoring service has now been deprecated and its repositories deleted.
-We therefore recommend that you uninstall this service and remove all related packages.
+The OVH RTM v2 monitoring system has now been deprecated and its repositories deleted.
+We therefore recommend that you uninstall this system from your service(s) and remove all related packages.

-**The purpose of this guide is to guide you in cleaning packages used by this service.**
+**The purpose of this guide is to show you how to clean up the packages used by this system.**

 ## Requirements